A general nonuniqueness result for Yamabe-type problems for conformally variational Riemannian invariants: Introduction

 where $g_u := u^{\frac{2r}{n-2k}}g$.

 Equation~\eqref{eqn:total-I-to-D} allows one to define a Yamabe-type constant associated with a CVI $I$ either in terms of the total $I$-curvature or the Dirichlet energy of the associated operator $D$.
-However, for CVIs of rank at least three, the operator $u \mapsto D(u^{\otimes(r-1)})$ is nonlinear, and so one generally must constrain the allowable representatives of the conformal class in order to obtain a finite Yamabe-type constant and to guarantee the ellipticity of the PDE satisfied by its minimizers.
-A \defn{geometric cone} of weight $-2k$ and rank $r$ is a function $U$ which assigns to each closed Riemannian manifold $(M^n,g)$, $n > 2k$, an open subset $U^g \subset C^\infty(M)$ such that \begin{enumerate} \item if $u \in U$, then $cu \in U$ for each constant $c>0$; \item given $w \in C^\infty(M;\bR_+)$, it holds that $u \in U^g$ if and only if $uw \in U^{g_w}$, $g_w := w^{\frac{2r}{n-2k}}g$; and \item if $\pi \colon \cM^n \to M^n$ is a finite connected covering, then $\pi^\ast(U^g) \subseteq U^{\pi^\ast g}$. \end{enumerate} Different choices of geometric cone $U$ may be relevant for the same CVI.
-For example, when studying the fourth-order $Q$-curvature, one can consider~\cite{MR3509928} the cones of all functions, of all positive functions, and of all positive functions which are conformal factors for a metric of positive scalar curvature.
+However, for CVIs of rank at least three, the operator $u \mapsto D(u^{\otimes(r-1)})$ is nonlinear.
+Hence, one typically must constrain the allowable representatives of the conformal class to obtain a finite Yamabe-type constant and guarantee that the PDE is elliptic at its minimizers.
+A \defn{geometric cone} of weight $-2k$ and rank $r$ is a function $U$ which assigns to each compact Riemannian manifold $(M^n,g)$, $n > 2k$, an open subset $U^g \subset C^\infty(M)$ such that \begin{enumerate} \item if $u \in U$, then $cu \in U$ for each constant $c>0$; \item given $w \in C^\infty(M;\bR_+)$, it holds that $wU^g = U^{g_w}$ for $g_w := w^{\frac{2r}{n-2k}}g$; and \item if $\pi \colon \cM^n \to M^n$ is a finite connected covering, then $\pi^\ast(U^g) \subseteq U^{\pi^\ast g}$. \end{enumerate} Different choices of geometric cone $U$ may be relevant for the same CVI.
+For example, when studying the fourth-order $Q$-curvature, one can consider the cones of all functions, of all positive functions, and of all positive functions which are conformal factors for a metric of positive scalar curvature~\cite{MR3509928}.

 The \defn{$(I,U)$-Yamabe constant} is

 When $U=C^\infty(M)$, we call this the \defn{$I$-Yamabe constant}, denoted $Y_I(M^n,[g])$.
 The Yamabe constant~\cite{MR888880} is proportional to the $Q_2$-Yamabe constant.
 The \defn{metric $(I,U)$-Yamabe constant} is